Ethan Quinn

 Ethan Quinn (born March 12, 2004) is an American professional tennis player.
-He has a career-high ATP singles ranking of world No. 64, achieved on 10 November 2025 and a doubles ranking of No. 325, achieved on 17 March 2025.
+He has a career-high ATP singles ranking of world No. 45 achieved on July 20, 2026 and a best doubles ranking of No. 325 achieved on March 17, 2025.

 Early life

-Quinn was born on March 12, 2004 in Fresno, California.
+Quinn was born in Fresno, California.
 His parents were former tennis players.
 Quinn attended the San Joaquin Memorial High School in Fresno, California.

-College career
+College years

 Quinn was an early enrollee at the University of Georgia in January 2022.
-He was ranked the No. 1 national tennis recruit in 2022.
-In May 2023 Quinn won the 2023 NCAA Singles Championship for the Georgia Bulldogs.
+He was ranked the No. 1 national junior prospect recruit in 2022.
+In May 2023, Quinn won the 2023 NCAA Singles Championship for the Georgia Bulldogs.

-Professional career
+Career

-2022: Grand Slam doubles debut
+2022: Major doubles debut

 Quinn won the doubles at the 2022 USTA Boys 18s National Championship with his partner Nicholas Godsick which earned them a wildcard into the main draw of the 2022 US Open.
 They won the final with a 6–4, 6–0 defeat of Sebastian Gorzny and Alex Michelsen who had been top seeds following their 2022 Wimbledon Junior doubles victory.
 In the singles event at the same competition, Quinn also reached the final but lost to Learner Tien in 4 sets.
 For reaching the final, Quinn gained a wildcard into the singles qualifying at Flushing Meadow.
-In the first round of the qualifying event at Flushing Meadows, Quinn defeated his higher ranked opponent Ernesto Escobedo with a 5–7, 6–4, 6–4 victory.
+In the first round of the qualifying event at Flushing Meadows, Quinn defeated his higher ranked opponent Ernesto Escobedo with a score of 5–7, 6–4, 6–4.
 At the US Open in the doubles main draw with Godsick, the pairing beat Nikoloz Basilashvili and Hans Hach Verdugo in first round, before then losing their round two match against the sixth-seeded team of Nikola Mektic and Mate Pavic of Croatia.

-2023: Turning Pro, Major singles debut, first ATP win
+2023: Turned pro: Major singles debut, first ATP win

 After winning the 2023 NCAA Singles Championship in May 2023, Quinn turned professional one month later.

-At the US Open, he entered as a wildcard entry all three of the events he was eligible for: he lost in the first round of the men's singles and men's doubles, but he and partner Ashlyn Krueger made it to the second round of the mixed doubles.
+At the US Open, he entered as a wildcard entry in all three of the events he was eligible for: he lost in the first round of the men's singles and men's doubles, but he and partner Ashlyn Krueger made it to the second round of the mixed doubles.

-2024-25: Masters and top 100 debuts, Major third round
+2024: Masters debut

 Quinn received a wildcard at the 2024 Dallas Open for his debut at the tournament.

-Having also received a wildcard for the qualifying event, he reached the main draw at the 2024 BNP Paribas Open making his Masters debut.
+Having also received a wildcard for the qualifying event for the 2024 BNP Paribas Open in Indian Wells, Quinn qualified for the main draw, making his Masters debut.

 Quinn recorded his second ATP Tour win at the 2024 Hall of Fame Open over Marc Polmans, having recorded his first one at the same tournament in 2023 over Mukund Sasikumar also as a wildcard.

 At the US Open Quinn lost to Valentin Royer in the second round of qualifying but reached a new career-high ranking of No. 236 on 26 August 2024.

 Quinn won his maiden Challenger title at the 2024 Champaign Challenger, over Nishesh Basavareddy.